MonstrousSoftware/CascadedShadows/README.md

 ![screenshot.png](screenshot.png)

-To get CSM working on web:
+To get CSM working on web: Use the latest snapshot of gdx-gltf (as of June 3rd, 2024) by having the following line in gradle.properties:
-The project includes some modified gdx-gltf files, in particular PBRShader.java and shadows.glsl to make it work with Web GL (gdx-teavm).
-Note: html (GWT) doesn't work because it will use the original PBRShader.java from gdx-gltf instead of the local modified one from the project.

-This 'hack' will become unnecessary once Pull Request #127 on gdx-gltf is adopted.
+        gdxGltfVersion=-SNAPSHOT

 Light settings menu:

 This programme demonstrates how cascaded shadows work in practice and how they can remedy shadow artifacts.

 - On startup the camera will rotate automatically around the origin.
-Use LMB to activate the camera controller to move the camera with the mouse.
+- Use LMB to activate the camera controller to move the camera with the mouse.
+- Press RMB to start the automatic rotation again.
 - Zoom in and out with the mouse wheel.
-Press RMB to start the automatic rotation again.

 The Light settings menu can be opened and closed with the L button.